LouisMazel/maz-ui/packages/docs/docs/components/maz-textarea.md

 <!--@include: ./../.vitepress/mixins/getting-started.md-->

 ::: info
-This component has the "autogrow" feature, so when the user writes, the textarea grows automatically
+This component has the "autogrow" feature, so when the user writes, the textarea expands automatically
 :::

 ## Basic usage